mikejakobsen/Mongoose/Notes.md

 Read more: http://mongoosejs.com/docs/guide.html

-# OLM
+# ODM tool

-A document in Mongoose is simply an instance of the model.
+A document in Mongoose is an instance of the model.

 ´´
 var Person = mongoose.model('Person', personSchema);